AsturaPhoenix/xng/README.md

 Then

-2. Import the project in Eclipse from git as a Java project with the name "asn".
-3. Right click project/Configure/Convert to Maven project.

-or

 2. Clone the git repo.
 3. Import the cloned repo in Eclipse as a Maven project.

+or

+2. Import the project in Eclipse from git as a Java project with the name "ekg".
+3. Right click project/Configure/Convert to Maven project.